v7b1/max-thirdParty_externals/README.md

-# maxmsp_thirdParty_externals
+# max-thirdParty_externals
-A small collection of thrid party externals for MaxMSP, developed by various people.
+A small collection of thrid party externals for MaxMSP, developed over the years by various authors.